makeuplounge/Makeup-Lounge/README.md

 -XAMPP Installation: Set up XAMPP to establish the server environment needed for hosting the Makeup Lounge web application. <a href="https://www.apachefriends.org/index.html" target="_blank">Download it from here</a><br>
 -Text Editor of Choice: Utilize any preferred text editor for coding and development tasks.
 (Visual Studio Code is suggested.) <a href="https://code.visualstudio.com/" target="_blank">Download it from here</a>

-# Version Control and Bug Tracker
+# Version Control and Bug Tracker Access
 -you can commit your changes and see the changes of other users from https://github.com/makeuplounge/Makeup-Lounge/commits/main/<br>
 -you can report any issue or any bug from https://github.com/makeuplounge/Makeup-Lounge/issues<br>

 All these you can do it from github itself.

+# Communications Channels